Real-Dev-Squad/website-crypto/CONTRIBUTING.md

 # File Structure

 ```
-├── index.html                         For homepage HTML page
-├── __tests__                          All the images go here
+├── __tests__                          Sample tests
-├── test
+├── test                               Test file
 ├── styles                             All the reference to styling goes here
-├── redux                              All the images go here
+├── redux                              All the cart actions go here
 │   ├── reducers
 ├── public                             All the images go here
 │   ├── assets
-├── pages                              All the images go here
+├── pages                              All the main pages and related api calls go here
 │   ├── api
 │   ├── shop
-├── mock
+├── mock                               Mock data
-├── components                         All the images go here
+├── components                         All the components go here
 │   ├── Button
 │   ├── cart-summary
 │   ├── cartlist-card